 Very much capable of giving Munich a run for its money, Nuremberg is one of the most famous and best places in Germany.
 Nuremberg has earned quite some fame (or shame, whatever suits a traveler’s mind) for being Nazi Germany’s hub and the spot for the infamous and of course, discriminatory Nuremberg trials post World War II.

-Prior to the rise of Hitler and 3rd Reich, Nuremberg once became the epicenter of Holy Roman Empire.
+Prior to the rise of Hitler and 3rd Reich, Nuremberg once became the epicenter of the Holy Roman Empire.
 The formidable Nuremberg Castle, the half-timbered houses, and country-famous beer put Nuremberg on the top of Germany travel itinerary.

 Are you on Pinterest?
 Pin these for later read!